 Soon it was through a checkpoint, where staff made us show our numbers and Death Ride waterbottles to allow us on the course.
 The Death Ride, at least over half of it, is completely closed to cars, lending it a (sometimes false) sense of safety and pristineness.
 This is the only ride I have done so far which cyclists and not motorists ruled the roads, at least for a few hours.

 Finally, the first climb of the day: Monitor Pass.
 It was far from steep, but I knew it would be long.
-I focused on soft-pedalling in a lower-than-normal gear, hoping to conserve my energy for the 4th and 5th climbs of the day.
+I focused on soft-pedalling in a lower-than-normal gear, hoping to conserve my energy for the fourth and fifth climbs of the day.
 Still, I was again passing a lot of people, making good time.

 An hour or so later: at the top!
 First pass done, no sweat.
 The reward was a spectacular descent with high visibility through sweeping curves and smooth, uniform roads, only interrupted by the occasional cattle gate.